bpype/blender-studio-pipeline/docs/gentoo/user/running-blender.md

 1. Open a new Terminal window
 2. Type command `blender`
 ## Roll Back Blender Build

+Your workstation's package manager will update blender daily, to roll back to a previous version follow the guide below.

 1. Login as ********root******** user using `su`
 2. Run `rollback_blender.sh` from any folder